ComedicChimera/whirlwind/README.md

 Finally, as the note in header indicates, this language is subject to change.
 I may spend weeks, months, or longer committed to an idea or a specific direction for the language only to decide later that the direction just doesn't align with what my vision for the language is.
-You might notice that this language once had quite a sophisticated memory model and was originally intended to run without a garbage collector.
-I continued on this trajectory for several *years* before realizing that such a memory model would never really align with my goals for the language.
-I wanted to build a language that *I* would enjoy using and would be productive in, and I wanted to build a language to teach myself more about computer science.
-Ultimately, I determined that a memory model that relied on manual memory management to any significant degree would be counterproductive to my first goal and non-essential to my second so I caved and decided to build a language with a GC.
-I also felt that a lot of the language features worked more fluidly in the presence of a GC.
-There have been several changes like this.
 Language design is an iterative process, and this language is ever-evolving much as I, its creator, am an ever-changing, growing person.
 I realize this may dissappoint some of you, but ultimately, I created this language for me and hoped that others might share my desires and point of view on what  a language should be or what type of language they needed at that time -- I realize that "others" doesn't include everyone.

 ## <a name="contributing"/> Contributing